lcpp-org/crane/docs/source/TwoReactionArgon.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Here, we identify the execution options for the numerical solve.
-To solve a time-dependent system, the `Transient` type is used and use the `newton` method.
+To solve a time-dependent system, the `Transient` type is used and we use the `newton` method here.
 We set the end time as `0.75e-6` seconds, which is enough to reach steady-state.
 The timestep `dt` is set of `1e-10` seconds.
 The selection of this time-step is quite sensitive to the densities and rate coefficients used.